marcusmcb/npchatbot/README.md

 The added Spotify integration gives streaming DJs an easily shareable playlist with their communities, further fortifying the bond with their respective audiences.

-This began as a simple Node script, running on a Raspberry Pi here in my office to give viewers in my own channel an easy way to look up the song "now playing".
+This began as a simple Node script, running on a Raspberry Pi in my office to give viewers in my own channel an easy way to look up the song "now playing" while streaming.
 It's now a fully-fledged desktop app, ready for you to download and try out for yourself.

 Marcus McBride, 2026.